All In The Tint: The Benefits of Tinted Windows

 If you want to clean your tinted windows, you can wash them with soapy water and a soft cloth.
 Paper towels work well too, but make sure the towels are soft and not scratchy.
 Spray foam glass cleaner can work too.

 Try to avoid anything with ammonia, as the ammonia can react to certain chemicals in the tint.
 The reaction can cause blotches.
 Harsh chemicals, including ammonia, can also cause fading or peeling of the tint.
 Use gentle cleaners only, even homemade ones with NO ammonia.
 Vinegar is a gentle and handy, homemade tint cleaner.
-Newspapers, brown paper towels, scrapers and scrub pads should be avoided.
+Newspapers, brown paper towels, scrapers, and scrub pads should be avoided.
 They are too rough for your tinted windows.
 Contact a professional window cleaning company when in doubt.

 A Note on Costs